Kaleigh Fratkin: Premier Hockey Federation

 After the collapse of the Canadian Women's Hockey League in May 2019, Fratkin became the first player to re-sign with an NWHL team for the 2019–20 NWHL season, and became one of the first players to publicly criticise the newly forming Professional Women's Hockey Players Association, stating that:"At the beginning, when I was approached about if I was going to join the movement or not and [asked] about my stance I had a ton of questions.
 I asked for follow-up, I asked when I would be getting those answers, and I never got them.
 I know that the [PHWPA] has had multiple phone calls and none of them have been directly sent to me...
 I want to know if we're ultimately doing this for the salary, better resources, and to make it more sustainable, what does that look like?
 You know, do we have a [plan] that's already solidified?
 If there was something legitimate there, if there was some sort of contractual agreement that said, ‘Hey, this is the money that you're going to be making, these are where the teams will be, this is what it's going to look like,’ then I would be looking at it a little bit differently."

 During the 2019–20 season, her third season with the Boston Pride and her first serving as an assistant captain for the team, Fratkin notched a career-high 23 points in 24 games, helping the Pride finish the season almost undefeated and making the Isobel Cup finals before the season was cancelled due to the COVID-19 pandemic in the United States.
 That year, she was named NWHL Defender of the Year.
 She was also named to Team Packer for the 2020 NWHL All-Star Game, her third consecutive all-star game appearance.
 At the All-Star Game, she won the hardest shot competition with a winning shot of 76 miles per hour.

 She re-signed with the Pride for the 2020–21 NWHL season, returning as an assistant captain for the team.
+She would win her second-straight Defender of the Year award as the Pride went on to win the Isobel Cup.
+She would stay with the team for both the 2021-22 and 2022-23 seasons in the newly-renamed Premier Hockey Federation (PHF), being named an all-star in both and collecting her second Isobel Cup in 2022.

+Professional Women's Hockey League

+After going undrafted in the 2023 PWHL Draft, Fratkin signed a one-year contract with PWHL Boston prior to their 2023 training camp.